Lia Wälti: Youth

 Wälti played in the 2008 U-17 European Championship.
 She also played for the Switzerland U19 team in 2008 and 2009.
 She reached the semifinals in the 2009 U-19 European Championship.
 The next year, she joined the U20 team at the 2010 U-20 World Cup.

 Senior

 On 21 August 2011, Wälti made her debut for the Switzerland senior team in a match against Scotland.
 In 2015, she played at the World Cup.
 In 2019 after the retirement of Lara Dickenmann, she was named captain.

 On 23 June 2025, Wälti was called up to the Switzerland squad for the UEFA Women's Euro 2025.

 Personal life

 Wälti carries her mother's surname, a former national handball player, while her father, Andreas Aebi, played football in the first division.

+As a child Wälti played numerous sports outside of Football including Handball, Volleyball and Athletics.
+She stated that when she grew up she wanted to be either a kindergarten teacher or an ice hockey player.
+She used to attend SCL Tigers home matches as a child.